Biden picks Rhode Island Gov. Raimondo as commerce secretary

 The Biden administration’s stance on international trade will likely be a significant shift away from President Donald Trump’s tariff-heavy approach.
 The Trump administration imposed tariffs on Chinese goods including steel to punish Beijing for what it said were unfair currency practices and potential national security threats.
 Those moves were largely opposed by U.S. allies, including Canada.

 Biden opposes Chinese tariffs and has promised to improve U.S. relationships with countries around the hemisphere and globe.
 But he hasn’t indicated that undoing the tariffs will be a top priority.
-Instead he has promised to while campaigning for president to oversee an aggressive “Buy American” campaign that would use federal funds to purchase $400 billion of U.S.-made goods while spending an additional $300 billion on new research and development from domestic technology firms.
+Instead he has promised to oversee an aggressive “Buy American” campaign that would use federal funds to purchase $400 billion of U.S.-made goods while spending an additional $300 billion on new research and development from domestic technology firms.

 Raimondo, 49, has degrees from Harvard and Yale Law School and was a Rhodes scholar.